threatgrid/ctia/README.md

 includes all the dependencies you need to run Docker containers.

 **With Kafka and Zookeeper now part of the dev cluster, you will need to increase the memory you allocate to Docker.
-You can do this thru your Docker preferences.
-This has been tested with a 4GB allocation.**
+You can do this through your Docker preferences.
+This has been tested with a 6GB allocation.**

 We provide a default `containers/dev/docker-compose.yml`  which will